 (I’m not the best trader in the world or anything…just out there tryna make a buck…)

 Can you recommend a stock?

 I don’t pick stocks, sorry.
-Right now I don’t tend to hold any single security longer than a week.
+Right now I don’t tend to hold any single security longer than a week, maybe two weeks.
 For some interesting securities to research, you might check out @StockDweebs …and again, don’t take this as investing or trading advice.

 A lot of INTJs who are value investors tend to be short-term bearish and I find that they’re pretty easy to spot on Twitter, so if you, too hear index funds calling your name, arise and discover your kindred.
 Warning: A lot of sarcasm can be found here.